REGENTS OPERA JUNE NEWSLETTER

 Janáček Operas in London!

 We will be working on Janáček’s last opera, based on the play by Dostoyevsky, on Sunday 5th July.
 Observers are welcome to attend the run through at 6pm at St Hilda’s Church in Crofton Park.
-There are about 20 male roles in this opera, which will be shared by Robin Whitehouse, Evan Dunn, Ashley Mercer, Howard Hutt, Ian Massa-Harris and Roger Patterson.
+There are about 20 male roles in this opera, which will be shared by Robin Whitehouse, Evan Dunn, Ashley Mercer, Howard Hutt, Ian Massa-Harris and Roger Paterson.
 The two female roles (this opera doesn’t come close to passing the Bechtel test!) will be played by Kaylee Norris, who was a finalist in this year’s Elizabeth Connell Prize.

 KATYA KABANOVA - New Palace Opera

-Katya Kabanova in Concert performance: 6.30pm, Sunday 19 July 2026, St John’s Waterloo, London SE1 8TY
+Katya Kabanova - a Concert performance: 6.30pm, Sunday 19 July 2026, St John’s Waterloo, London SE1 8TY

 Katya herself is being sung by Philippa Boyle, and she is joined by other Regents Opera alumni including Ashley Mercer, James Schouten and Robin Whitehouse.